prometheus/docs/content/docs/guides/opentelemetry.md

     - ...
 ```

+NOTE: This feature is not available in Prometheus 1.x and 2.x, consider upgrading to 3.x or include resource attributes at query time

 ## Including resource attributes at query time

 An alternative to promoting resource attributes, as described in the previous section, is to add labels from the `target_info` metric when querying.